 We depend on the orderly operation of the receiving and distribution process, which relies on adherence to shipping schedules and the effective management of our distribution facilities.
 Although we believe that our receiving and distribution processes are efficient, and we have appropriate contingency plans, unforeseen disruptions in operations due to fire, severe weather conditions, natural disasters, or other catastrophic events, electronic or power interruptions, failure of software and hardware or other system failures, labour disagreements or other shipping problems may result in delays in the delivery of our shipments.
 Additionally, although we believe that the capacity of our distribution facilities meets our current needs, we expect we will need to expand our receiving and distribution capacity in the future.
-Planning for expansion of our distribution capacity to meet future needs is currently underway, with the expansion at our Calgary facility and our securing of a lease for a new facility in the GTA to commence spring of 2020.
-It is possible that these and other future expansions, as well as historic expansions, may go unused or may lead to increased costs.
+It is possible that future expansions, as well as historic expansions in our Calgary and GTA facilities, among others, may go unused or may lead to increased costs.
 Additionally, if we underestimate the construction costs and time required to complete expansions, or if we experience cost overruns and delays in completion/certifications, it may have an adverse effect on our ability to service our clients.
-There can be no assurance that current or future construction plans that we implement will be successfully completed on time, within budget and without design defect; that available personnel and equipment will be available in a timely manner or on reasonable terms to successfully complete construction projects; that we will be able to obtain all necessary governmental approvals and permits; or that the completion of the construction, the start-up costs and the ongoing operating costs will not be significantly higher than we anticipate.
+There can be no assurance that future construction plans that we implement will be successfully completed on time, within budget and without design defect; that available personnel and equipment will be available in a timely manner or on reasonable terms to successfully complete construction projects; that we will be able to obtain all necessary governmental approvals and permits; or that the completion of the construction, the start-up costs and the ongoing operating costs will not be significantly higher than we anticipate.
 Any failure to effectively expand our distribution capacity in a timely manner to keep pace with our growth could have an adverse effect on our business.